 Crillon began a search for a mine shaft that was reputed to have been begun under the British lines in the 1727 Siege.

-Nevertheless, the Spanish troop numbers fell to 15,000 and the Spanish and French fleets dispersed, leaving one ship of the line.
+The Spanish troop numbers fell to 15,000 and the Spanish and French fleets dispersed, leaving one ship of the line.
 The Spanish bombardment fell to 150 rounds a day.

 On Gibraltar, the damage caused during the Spanish attack was repaired and Ince’s Gallery in the Rock was extended to 100 yards and another similar tunnel built with embrasures for guns.